joakim/kay/README.md

 There's no inheritance, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) ([phenotypes](https://en.wikipedia.org/wiki/Phenotype)).
 The [lineage](https://en.wikipedia.org/wiki/Cell_lineage) of a cell is recorded.

 By default, cells are opaque and isolated.
 A cell's internal state may only be accessed from the outside through setter and getter signals, unless slots are explicitly exposed.
-Exceptions are handled internally, a cell _can not crash_.
+Exceptions are handled internally, a cell can not crash.

 Cells are reference types with persistent data structures.
-The "reader" of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
+The "reader" of a cell gets a "view" of the cell's state as it was at that instant in time.
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a cell creates a new variant from that "view", based on structural sharing of its past variants.
 Cells may subscribe to each other, enabling reactivity.

 <b title="Too long; didn't read">TL;DR</b>
 A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message signaling.
 The runtime environment is the stem.